dais-ita/dais-ita.github.io/dais/clusters/Resiliant_Cluster.md

 A policy based management system which can learn partner policies and adapt the behaviour of the infrastructure accordingly.

 *	[Policy Generation for Edge Devices in Coalitions](/2c04/)  Allowing autonomous edge devices to learn how to behave after being introduced to a context with which they are not familiar.
 The edge devices do this based on the behaviour of other devices in their local area.
-*	[Automated Context-Sensitive Policy Generation for Coalition Operations via Neuro-Symbolic Learning](/1c02/)  Allowing systems to perform edge of network policy learning for a range of tactical applications such as the management of networks, logistics and sensors.
+*	[Advancing Artificial Intelligence with Neural-Symbolic Learning and its Application to Generative Policies in Distributed Coalition Operations](/1c02/)  Allowing systems to perform edge of network policy learning for a range of tactical applications such as the management of networks, logistics and sensors.
-*	[Answer Set Grammar for Efficient Generation of Policies in Coalition Environments](/1c07/) [and](/2c03/)  Allowing systems to autonomously adapt their operating policies to maximise their effectiveness and minimise risk.
+*	[Answer Set Grammar](/1c07/) Allowing systems to autonomously adapt their operating policies to maximise their effectiveness and minimise risk.

 ##	Rapid characterization of coalition network infrastructure
 Adaptive placement of services and data so that they are available at the right place and time;